bhumi1102/rails/guides/source/layouts_and_rendering.md

 ### Avoiding Double Render Errors

-As we saw above, `render` does not stop execution of the controller action.
+A call to `render` method in a controller action does not stop execution of that action.
 Therefore, if you have multiple `render` statements in a code path, you will get the error message "Can only render or redirect once per action".

 Here's an example that will trigger this error: